FooBarShebang/statistics_lib/Documents/Design/DE002_continuous_distributions.md

 ## Scope

-This document describes the design of classes implementing continuous distributions, i.e. which methods and properties they must provide, relation between properties and methods for a specific distribution and special mathematical functions required to implement those distributions.
+This document describes the design of classes implementing continuous distributions (and some discrete), i.e. which methods and properties they must provide, relation between properties and methods for a specific distribution and special mathematical functions required to implement those distributions.

 ## Background information